Semantic Information in a model of Resource Gathering Agents: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this work, we explored the application of Semantic Information to the well-motivated problem of a resource foraging agent.
+In this work, we explored the application of {a new theory of} Semantic Information to the well-motivated problem of a resource foraging agent.
 Semantic information is defined as the subset of correlations---measured here via the transfer entropy $\mathcal T_{E\rightarrow A}^\eta$--- between agent $A$ and environment $E$ that is necessary for the agent to maintain its viability $V$.
-Viability, in turn, is endogenously defined as opposed to the use of exogenous quantities like utility functions.
+Viability, in turn, is endogenously defined as opposed to the use of exogenous quantities like utility functions (we note a subtlety in terms of different possible definitions of ``system existence'', which could be a topic of further exploration).
 The semantic information content in a particular agent-environment system is determined by rerunning the system evolution for intervened versions of the dynamics.
 Such interventions involve ``scrambling'' the information transfer between the agent and environment in a specified way.
 Tracking changes in agent viability for a distribution of intervened system trajectories allows the semantic information content to be determined.

 Applying this procedure to our forager model required finding appropriate approximations to the fully specified state space of the original KW18 formalism.
+This ``operationalization'' of the KW18 prescription in terms of demonstrating how apply it to a multi-dimensional model is, itself, an important new result of our study.
 For realistic systems with many degrees of freedom, the full specification of the joint probability distribution $\rho_{AE}$ over the full state space, as required in the initial formalism, may prove computationally expensive or even intractable.
-For our model we adopted a phenomenological perspective which traced over those degrees of freedom not essential to specification of the viability.
+For our model we adopted a phenomenological perspective which traced over those degrees of freedom not essential to specification of the viability (this is, in part, what we mean by "operationalization").
 This left us with a reduced state space in which intervened trajectories could be simulated and the subsequent transfer entropy could be calculated.
+To the best of our knowledge this represents the first application of semantic information in a (quasi)-realistic setting.